Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • Is the main chart the obvious answer to that question?

-• Is there a visible next action, owner, or recommendation?
+• Is there a named next action, owner, or recommendation?

 • Would a smart stakeholder understand the page without my voiceover?